felixlu/awesome-stars/topics.md

 ## python

+- [bubbuild/bub](https://github.com/bubbuild/bub) - Bub it.
+Build it.
+A common shape for Agents.
-- [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano Claude Code–like agent, built from 0 to 1
+- [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like agent harness, built from 0 to 1
 - [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
 - [tukuaiai/tradecat](https://github.com/tukuaiai/tradecat) - 交易猫数据系统
 - [Skyvern-AI/skyvern](https://github.com/Skyvern-AI/skyvern) - Automate browser based workflows with AI